 How can I make my amiibo more aggressive?

-- Aggressive amiibo perform poorly in tournaments, so this playstyle is not recommended.
-That being said, if you’re not into the competitive scene and would rather raise an effective training partner, aggressive behavior is fine.
+Aggressive amiibo perform poorly in tournaments, so this playstyle is not recommended.
+That being said, if you aren’t into the competitive scene and would rather raise an effective training partner, aggressive training is fine.
 To make your amiibo more aggressive, try playing with the Timer item switched to high frequency.
 When your amiibo is under the effects of the Timer, strike with as many consecutive attacks as possible.

 How do I get my amiibo to stop spamming a move?